Toroyteach/LoanManagement/README.md

 # Laravel Loan Management Process

-It is a demo project for demonstrating of Business Process Management in Laravel, and also what can be generated with our [QuickAdminPanel](https://2019.quickadminpanel.com) tool.
+It is a demo project for demonstrating of Business Process Management in Laravel.

 ## How to use